micro/micro/docs/README.md

 ## Services

-Services built with Micro live in [github.com/micro/services](https://github.com/micro/services).
+The source for services built with Micro exist in [github.com/micro/services](https://github.com/micro/services).

 ## Network